wdi-sg/gitbook-2018/06-ruby-rails/ruby-intro/ruby-js.md

 ``

 ### Enumerables and Collections
-Enumberables are a kind of module that you use to manipluate **collactions**
+Enumberables are a kind of module that you use to manipluate **collections**

 `.each` is a module method implemented for every kind of collection (array and hash)